Internet of Things for Current COVID-19 and Future Pandemics: An Exploratory Study: Phase II: Quarantine Time

 \subsubsection{Civitas}

-A Canadian application has been progressed to lower the COVID-19's impact.
-With the use of the user's identification, this application communicates with the authorities to request and receive a permit that allows the user to leave the house.
-It is because of the importance of keeping people away from contaminated areas.
-Also, it assists suspected cases who need to go outside for buying essential goods in a perfect timely manner.
-Furthermore, it allows doctors to contact patients to monitor their health status and give advice if needed \cite{Civitas2020, 2Civitas2020}.
+Civitas is a Canadian smartphone application that has been proposed to lower \mbox{COVID-19}'s impact.
+Using the user's identification code, this application communicates with the authorities to request a permit that allows the user to leave the house.
+Civitas has the ability to assists suspected cases who need to go outside to buy essential goods in a timely manner.
+Furthermore, it provides a secure channel that enables physicians to contact patients to monitor their health status \cite{Civitas2020, 2Civitas2020}.